24

 Photo: National Museum of Denmark

-Step into the beautiful Throne Room, where silk wallpaper and gold leaf create an atmosphere of grandeur – you can truly feel how special this room is.
+Once home to the Danish Royal Family and now the epicenter of the Danish Parliament, Christiansborg Palace is a must-visit in Copenhagen.
+Step into the beautiful Throne Room, where silk wallpaper and gold leaf create an atmosphere of grandeur.
 On the balcony, Denmark’s new rulers have been proclaimed for generations, most recently in January 2024, when King Frederik X became the new regent.

 Explore 1,000 years of Danish history, following the Danish Royal line from the Viking Age to the present in the Great Hall.
-Admire the extraordinary tapestries, and in the orange marbling, keep an eye out for hidden faces – can you spot them?
+Admire the extraordinary tapestries, and in the orange marbling, keep an eye out for hidden faces.
+Can you spot them?

 Address: Prins Jørgens Gård 5